Zeromatrix03/FaceAI_rPPG-De-ID-Research/README.md

 * **`MASS_DE-ID_SWAPPER.py`**: A batch processing script designed to face-swap entire dataset folders efficiently for large-scale testing.
 * **`config/`**: Contains all `.yaml` configuration files.
 These files define the parameters for testing swapped-face videos against ground truth data.

+### 5. requirements.txt
+This file contains all the modules' prerequisites and versions to run on a virtual environment.

 ---

 ## Evaluation Metrics